Take 1-2 approved courses alongside UCLA students for college credit!

 Some courses will include mandatory discussions (Dis) or laboratory (Lab) sections which will be italicized in the list below.
 For those courses, you must enroll in the discussion/lab first which will automatically enroll you in the lecture; you may verify this on your Study List.

-To view full course information, click on the link for the course to view the number of available spaces, units, date and time of the course, course instructor, and more.
+To view full course information, click on the link for the department to view the number of available spaces, units, date and time of the course, course instructor, and more.
 Click on “Lec” (lecture) to view the course page.
 Course availability and modality is subject to change.

 Any listed prerequisites on the schedule of classes apply to UCLA students only.